USS Wisconsin (BB-9): Pacific and Asiatic Fleets

 The ship took part in gunnery training off Tacoma and Seattle before additional maintenance at Puget Sound on 29 August.
 Wisconsin departed Washington on 12 September bound for Panama—then still part of Colombia—to protect American interests in the country.
 She was by this time serving as the flagship of the Pacific Squadron, under Rear Admiral Silas Casey III.
 The Thousand Days' War was being waged in Panama, and so Casey brought representatives from the two sides aboard Wisconsin for negotiations that ultimately ended the conflict.
 The ship left Panama on 22 November and steamed back to San Francisco, arriving on 5 December.
 On the 9th, Casey transferred his flag to the armored cruiser New York.
 Wisconsin then conducted gunnery training until 17 December, followed by another period in drydock at Puget Sound from 20 December to 13 May 1903.
 She was then assigned to the Asiatic Fleet; she coaled in Honolulu before arriving in Yokohama, Japan on 12 June.
 Rear Admiral Philip H. Cooper, the commander of the Northern Squadron, Asiatic Fleet hoisted his flag aboard Wisconsin on 15 June.

 Wisconsin spent the next three years in the Asiatic Fleet; during this time, her routine consisted of operations off north China and Japan in the summer and in the Philippines in the winter.
-She visited numerous East Asian ports, including Kobe, Yokohama, Nagasaki in Japan and Amoy, Shanghai, Chefoo, Nanking, and Taku in China.
+She visited numerous East Asian ports, including Kobe, Yokohama, Nagasaki in Japan and Amoy, Shanghai, Yantai, Nanjing, and Taku in China.
 The ship left the Asiatic Fleet on 20 September 1906 when she departed Yokohama, bound for Honolulu.
 After coaling there from 3 to 8 October, she proceeded to San Francisco, arriving on 18 October.
 Wisconsin spent a week there before steaming north to Puget Sound, where she was decommissioned on 16 November for a lengthy overhaul that lasted until the end of April 1908.
 She then steamed south to San Francisco, where she arrived on 6 May to take part in a naval review there.
 She was back in Puget Sound on 21 May to have new fire control equipment installed; the work lasted until 22 June.